HotPatcher: A open source UE resource hot patching tool

 • Supported BinariesPatch mode matching.

-• Able to match/ignore file sizes and suffixes.
+• Able to match/ignore file size, suffix.

 • Optimized code.